Wiz, Inc.: Acquisition by Alphabet Inc.

-In 2024, it was reported that Alphabet Inc. was in talks to buy Wiz at a reported valuation of $23 billion.
+In March 2024, Google and Alphabet CEO Sundar Pichai reached out to Rappaport via email to express interest in a potential bid to acquire the company.
+Rappaport initially missed the email until May, when he met with Pichai and Google Cloud CEO Thomas Kurian at the Googleplex in Mountain View, California.
+Less than a month later, Google made an offer to acquire the company at a valuation of $23 billion.
 Initially, Wiz turned down the offer in favor of going public.
-However, the deal was revived due to weakness in the IPO market and on March 18, 2025, Alphabet Inc. announced an all-cash acquisition of Wiz for $32 billion.
-Once closed, Wiz will join Google's cloud unit.
+However, the deal was revived due to weakness in the IPO market and a more mergers and acquisitions–friendly Trump administration, and on March 18, 2025, Google announced an all-cash acquisition of Wiz for $32 billion.
+Once closed, Wiz will join Google Cloud.
+The deal "represent[ed] the largest cybersecurity acquisition of all time [and] the most expensive acquisition Google has ever made in any sector".